When Things Fall Apart

 • Set up an email folder for friends/condolence/“I can’t believe it” emails.
 You can read them when you are good and ready and won’t have to deal with looking at them in your inbox and feeling bad you haven’t replied.
 Even better, you can have your point person tell people to send actual paper letters.

-What do to when you, the parent, is sick:
+What to do when you, the parent, is sick:

 It is very hard for people to truly understand what it is like to face cancer or a serious illness when you have young children.
 Though your parents, grandparents, aunts, and uncles may have been or even be sick, it is a completely different beast when you have babies, toddlers, and school aged children to take care of.